 This helps present you as a more well-rounded candidate.
 Good companies hire people, not robots.
 Your skills section can help you stand out.

-Tips and Tricks for the Perfect Product Management Resume
+Tips and Tricks for the Perfect Product Manager Resume

 Highlight Quantifiable or Specific Results